kserve/kserve/docs/samples/autoscaling/README.md

   [200]	20525 responses
 ```

-Check the number of pods now, we are loading the service with 50 requests per second, and from the dashboard you can see
+Check the number of running pods now, we are loading the service with 50 requests per second, and from the dashboard you can see
 that it hits the average concurrency 10 and autoscaler tries scaling up to 10 pods.

 ### Check Dashboard